-IRS Publication 555 Community Property outlines the requirements for filing the federal tax return for married filing separate spouses, California or Washington same-sex spouses, or registered domestic partners (RDPs) domiciled in Nevada, Washington or California.
+IRS Publication 555 Community Property outlines the requirements for filing the federal tax return for married filing separate spouses or registered domestic partners (RDPs) domiciled in Nevada, Washington or California.
 See the publication for additional details and definitions.

 TaxACT supports the completion of these returns so they can be electronically filed.
 Below is a summary of the 3-step process to file these returns using the TaxACT software.
 These instructions are to be used in conjunction with the information provided in IRS Publication 555.

 Gather all documents received from employers, financial institutions, etc. that report income or deductions for either partner.
 Use IRS Publication 555 to determine if each item would qualify as community income/deduction or separate income/deduction.
 Unfortunately, there is not a way for the TaxACT program to calculate this allocation between the returns automatically because the two returns are not linked in any way.
 This is true whether the taxpayers are married or registered domestic partners (RDPs), and whether the filing status is Single, Head of Household, or Married Filing Separately.
 Each taxpayer must determine the applicable split of income and deductions and then enter the appropriate amount in the federal program for their own return.

 Separate income/deduction is generally income/deductions from separate property, and will only be entered on the return of the partner the income/deductions belongs to.
 Separate property is:

 Separate income.
 Generally, income from separate property is the separate income of the spouse (or RDP/California) who owns the property.

 CAUTION: In Idaho, Louisiana, Texas, and Wisconsin, income from most separate property is community income.

 Community income/deduction is generally income/deductions from community property and 1/2 will be entered on the return of each partner.
 Community property is property:

 Community income.
 Generally, community income is income from: